Introduction

 Choosing a sensible value for prefactor_cutoff (Important to avoid memory overflow!)

-To limit the system memory required for the Schrieffer-Wolff transformation, we recommend adjusting the value of prefactor_cutoff.
-The terms of the input Hamiltonian in the optimized basis with an absolute coupling constant smaller than prefactor_cutoff will be dropped from the Hamiltonian prior to the Schrieffer-Wolff transformation step.
+To limit the system memory required for the Schrieffer-Wolff transformation algorithm, we recommend adjusting the value of prefactor_cutoff.
+The terms of the input Hamiltonian in the optimized basis, with an absolute coupling constant smaller than prefactor_cutoff will be excluded from the Hamiltonian prior to the Schrieffer-Wolff transformation step.
 This is done because a large number of small coupling constant terms slows down the SVD step of the transformation significantly, while not significantly changing the result.
 In the evaluation of the commutators that yield the transformed Hamiltonian, a larger number of terms can cause memory usage to exceed the system memory and resulting in a fatal error.
 We recommend inspecting the size of the coupling constants of the input Hamiltonian and choosing a value of prefactor_cutoff larger than the coupling constants that can be considered insignificant.
 When in doubt, choose a larger value for prefactor_cutoff first and then rerun the calculation with a slightly smaller value of prefactor_cutoff to check whether the result is sensitive to the change in prefactor_cutoff.
 If the result remains sensitive, we recommend gradually decreasing prefactor_cutoff and observing the memory usage.

-We recommend to run the scripts or notebooks using the HQS Spin Mapper in an environment with a set ulimit.
-The ulimit can be set in the terminal before running the python interpreter via:
+We recommend to run the scripts or notebooks using the hqs_spin_mapper in an environment with a set ulimit.
+The ulimit can be set in the terminal before running the Python interpreter via:

 ulimit -v {maximum_desired_memory_in_kilobytes}